masacanz/ESPHome-Device-Configs/README.md

 # ESPHome

-Config files for devices flashed with ESPHome.
+Config files for devices reflashed for use with ESPHome.